mirego/killswitch/README.md

 ### Container

-A Docker image running an _OTP release_ can be created with `make build` and pushed to a registry with `make push`.
+A Docker image can be created with `make build` and pushed to a registry with `make push`.

 ## License